IEEE citation style

 - A. Bozkurt et al., “Toward cyber-enhanced working dogs for search and rescue,” IEEE Intell.
 Syst., vol. 29, no. 6, pp. 32–9, Nov.
 2014.
 Accessed on: Dec, 12, 2017. doi: 10.1109/MIS.2014.77, [Online].
 Available: http://ieeexplore.ieee.org/document/6914468/

 - P. Mowforth and I. Bratko, “AI and robotics; flexibility and integration,” Robotica, vol. 5, no. pt 2, pp. 93–98, 1987.

-The IEEE style guide does not explicitely describe how to cite lectures.
+The IEEE Editorial Style Manual does not explicitely describe how to cite lectures.
 The following was adapted from the Chicago Manual of Style's guidance in "14.217: Lectures and papers or posters presented at meetings."
 If lecture notes or recordings are accessible online you can add an electronic resource to the reference.